ketan9808/OpenCV_Experiment/README.md

 This program illustrate the use of various drawing functin in OpenCV like line, rectangle, circle, ellipse, polyline, text in an image and at last there is a program to create opencv logo using opencv\'s drawing functions.

 - Trackbar => the application of trackbar

+- VideoWriter => Video Writer is used to create video using the frame provided to it.